 Concentration of financing sources is monitored through a wide range of restrictions set by the Board of Directors, management as well as by key risk indicators, classified into several sub-categories: Size, client type, individual depositor, number of clients, product and average deposit term.
-A "super-benchmark" was defined, which averages all indicators related to concentration of financing sources.
+A "superbenchmark" was defined, which averages all indicators related to concentration of financing sources.
 Current management of source composition includes setting policy on source diversification and financing terms as well as setting specific targets for risk benchmarks.
 Concentration is monitored daily and is regularly managed and reported.

 The Bank's main financing sources are stable and diverse sources for different time horizons - retail and business deposits, long-term deposits from financial institutions and issues of debentures and notes.
 The Bank sees the great importance of diversification of its financing sources and acts proactively to identify sources for longer terms, including through a wide range of deposits offered by the Bank to its clients, deposits with unique attributes, which allow clients to benefit from relatively high interest over the long term with optional liquidity during the deposit term.
-In the second quarter of 2017, the Bank continued to diversify its financing sources and to reduce its concentration risk.
+In the first quarter of 2017, concentration risk for financing sources remained low.